 Importance of making a will for British expats

-An English will can be drafted so that it applies to ‘worldwide assets’ including property and moveable assets abroad, but a foreign jurisdiction may not recognise the legal validity of an English will.
+An English Will can be drafted so that it applies to ‘worldwide assets’ including property and moveable assets abroad, but a foreign jurisdiction may not recognise the legal validity of an English will.
 This is particularly common if it includes a trust.
-Complicated matters of residency and domicile status can also impact heavily on how a will is drafted if you have assets abroad or you are a British expat living overseas.
+Complicated matters of residency and domicile status can also impact heavily on how a will is drafted if you have assets abroad or you are a British expats living overseas.

 If your affairs aren’t in order, you may find your family will spend years resolving cross border issues; it could also be the case that more tax has to be paid than would have been necessary with a correctly drafted will.